 1978: Eddie Money’s debut single, “Baby Hold On,” entered the top 40 on the Billboard chart, eventually reaching #11.

 1982: Dave Edmunds released his seventh solo album, D.E.
 7th.
-Following the breakup of Rockpile the previous year, Edmunds formed a new band that consisted of guitarist Mickey Gee, bassist John David, pianist Geraint Watkins, and drummer Dave Charles, who all had previously recorded an album as Geraint Watkins and the Dominators.
+Following the breakup of Rockpile the previous year, Edmunds formed a new band that consisted of guitarist Mickey Gee, bassist John David, pianist Geraint Watkins, and drummer Dave Charles, who all previously recorded an album together as Geraint Watkins and the Dominators.
 The new group recorded and toured with Edmunds through the rest of the 1980s.

 1985: “Don’t You (Forget About Me)” by Simple Minds was released as a single in the UK after it had been issued in the US in February.

 1989: Swedish pop duo Roxette was at the top of the US singles charts with their international top 10 hit, “The Look.”

 1991: Simple Minds released Real Life, their ninth studio album and first without keyboardist and original bandmember Mick MacNeil.

 1997: Boz Scaggs released his thirteenth studio album, Come On Home.